 - Insulin sensitivity declines.
 Insulin helps drive anabolic nutrients – protein and carbohydrate – into muscles and suppresses muscle breakdown.
 As you become less sensitive to it, so its efficacy declines.

 - You can develop anabolic resistance.
 That means you respond less well to stimuli that help build muscle, such as the consuming protein.

-The second and third can be largely overcome.
-Overcoming the first is more of a challenge but there are strategies to keep it as naturally high as possible.
+You can largely overcome the second and third.
+Overcoming the first is more of a challenge, but there are strategies to keep it as naturally high as possible.

 You break more easily

-Your body simply ages.
+Your body ages.
 Here’s a list of common complaints: